Medical Schools in Michigan: How to Get In (2025)

 We’ve compiled all the latest data on Michigan medical schools’ rankings, locations, average GPAs, average MCAT scores, and other statistics so you can effectively compare the schools side-by-side.
 While putting together this information, we observed the following trends:

-• Three Michigan medical schools appear in the 2023 U.S. News Best Medical Schools (Research) ranking, with one in the top 20.
+• Three Michigan medical schools appeared in the 2023 U.S. News Best Medical Schools (Research) ranking, with one in the top 20.
+However, most schools declined to participate in the 2024 U.S. News Best Medical Schools rankings.

 • Of the seven medical schools in Michigan, nearly all demonstrate a preference for interviewing and/or accepting in-state Michigan applicants.